Sunday, December 31, 2017

 Oh the Weather Outside is Frightful!

-Hello, everyone!
 If you live outside the purple zone on the weather map, you may be unaware just how bitterly cold it is here in the Midwest.
-Our single-digit temperatures and -25° to -40° wind chills are breath-taking cold!
+Current temperatures are in the single-digits with wind chills of -25° to -40°.
+That's breathtaking cold!
 Bone-chilling cold!
 FROSTBITE COLD!
-Needless to say, we're hunkered down for the duration.
+Needless to say, we're hunkered down for the time being.

-My husband keeps his "expeditions" to a minimum in weather like this, braving the elements only to trek down the driveway for mail or to shovel us out (not that we're going anywhere).
-Each time he opens the storm door, it whines in icy protest as if to ask, “Are you sure you want to venture out today?”
+In weather like this, my husband keeps his expeditions to a minimum, braving the elements only to trek down the driveway for mail or to shovel us out... not that we're going anywhere.
+Every time he opens the storm door, it whines in icy protest as if to ask, “Are you sure you want to venture out today?”

-Meanwhile, I'm keeping warm with a cozy new quilt made by my friend, Mary Conley.
-"The blocks might look familiar," she whispered while placing it in my lap.
+I'm keeping warm with a cozy new quilt that my friend, Mary Conley, surprised me with.
+"The blocks might look familiar," she whispered as she placed it in my lap.
 Indeed they did.
-They were red and green nine patches I'd abandoned almost twenty years earlier!
+They were red and green nine patches I'd abandoned years ago!

-They look fresh and new in this jaunty on-point setting! offset with homespun plaid.
+They look fresh and new in this jaunty on-point setting.
+Don't you love how the homespun plaid sets them off?

-Homespun on the back too makes it even more inviting!
+Red homespun on the back makes it even more inviting!

-Happy New Year and best wishes to you all!
+Happy New Year everyone and best wishes to you all!

 Friday, July 21, 2017